uklibraries/lomatia/README.md

 another, moves the original out of the way, creates a symlink to the new copy, and finally deletes the original bag.

-The path handler runs the command `move-path` on each of the path's children, using the same `<source>` and `<target>` arguments as it received.
+The path handler runs the command `replant` on each of the path's children, using the same `<source>` and `<target>` arguments as it received.

+* `check_fixity --log <log_file> --path <pairtree_path> --node <node>`

+This command runs a BagIt validity check on each bag in the indicated part of the tree, logging the results in a log file.

 Installation
 ------------